How to Love Britain, Practically

 On one occasion I sat for an hour over a cup of tea with a man who was studying English for three months, hoping to get into university.
 I was fascinated as he explained to me about the Kurdish people, his people.
 It was such a blessing for me to understand his life from his perspective.

 We need to be learners.
-Instead of just taking courses on different religions within the confines of our church buildings, we need to spend more time asking our neighbours about themselves while we are eating with them in our homes.
+Instead of just taking courses on different religions within the confines of our church buildings, we need to spend more time asking our neighbours about themselves.
+Go for a walk with them and ask them questions; about their life, family, dreams, heritage, traditions.
+Get to know them.

 Our then director of ministry to the Farsi-speaking community, Reza, challenged me to use this learning time to find out how to really help people practically.
 He said, “Unless they see God’s love practically, they will not sit and listen to us speak about God’s word.”